SilentDevCoPro/sre-portfolio/README.md

 - Simple Nodejs API service which has a /sweet-as-bro endpoint and a /metrics endpoint
 - Prometheus to scrape /metrics endpoint, collecting the duration of the /sweet-as-bro response time
 - Redis Cache which the Node API can Hit or Miss when the /sweet-as-bro endpoint is requested
+- Auto-scaling of stress tested pods
+- Chaos Engineering scenario where 1 pod is killed every 5 minutes, this is documented

 ## Minkube/Docker